pankajkmishra/NodeLab/readme.md

 ```
 <img src="images/F1_1.png" width="500">

-##1.2
+## 1.2
-Generate uniform points inside a circle within a bounding box (-1,1)^2 but keep a varibale-density being highest at (0,0).
+Generate nodes inside a circle within a bounding box (-1,1)^2 but keep a varibale-density being highest at the single control point (0,0).
 ```matlab
 clear varibale; close all; clc box    = [-1,-1; 1,1];